Ilex cornuta: Distribution and habitat

 Ilex cornuta is native to the central and southeastern parts of China, Hainan, and Korea.
 Ilex cornuta was introduced to the United States and is currently considered invasive.
 It has been observed naturalized in the eastern United States, found most prominently in North Carolina, Alabama, and Kentucky.

 Ilex cornuta is tolerant of most soils except those that are poorly drained.
 It can be grown in partial and full sun and is tolerant of the heat and humidity.
 The shrub can be found between 150 and 600 meters elevation and along mountain ridges that have full sun.

 Landscape uses

 Ilex cornuta is used for winter interest and drought tolerant gardens, as barriers, for privacy, and hedges.
 The Chinese holly can attract bees, other pollinators, songbirds, and specialized bees.
 The biggest problem with Chinese holly in the landscape are its spines.

 Conservation status

-According to the IUCN red list, the Ilex cornuta is of least concerne.
+According to the IUCN red list, the Ilex cornuta is of least concern.
 Its population trend is considered stable during the last assessment in 2018.